Multilingual Sentiment Analysis For Customer Insights

 English is the global language of business, but it is not the native language of a majority of the world’s customers.
 In fact, only 20% of people in the world speak a functional version of English.
 Only 13% of the world speaks English.
 What about the other 87% of consumers?
 Businesses value the feedback of all their customers so that they can cater to all of them regardless of their geography and language.
 After all, the main goal of businesses is to acquire new customers, and keep the ones they already have.

 Language And The Challenge Of Translation

 Translation is the process of transferring words or text from one language into another.
 Sounds simple right?
 Wrong.
 Due to the complexities of language in general, and the specific differences between various languages, translation is rarely a word-for-word transfer from say English to Italian, or vice versa.
 Translations must deal with contrasts between basic linguistic building blocks such as grammar, syntax, semantics, lexicons, morphology, and even tonality in the case of languages like Mandarin, Thai and Punjabi.
 Add in all the various literary devices that people use such as idioms, sarcasm and slang, and it’s easy to see that trying to accurately capture the intended meaning of a text through translation can be a daunting task.

-But when it comes to businesses trying to know their consumers, what we really want to understand is the true intended meaning of their feelings when it comes to prices, product features, customer service, quality, etc. In other words, when it comes to analyzing voice-of-consumer, accuracy is everything.
+But when it comes to businesses trying to know their consumers, what we really want to understand is the true intended meaning of their feelings when it comes to prices, product features, customer service, quality, etc. In other words, when it comes to analyzing Voice of the Customer, accuracy is everything.

 See Repustate's multilingual sentiment analysis in action

 Multilingual Sentiment Analysis